KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 "More time is spent in mobile apps than on all of the web"
 ![](research-sprint/more-time-spent-in-mobile-apps.png)

+## To What Extend Can a Different Tech Approach Help the United Methodist Church?
+According to the United Methodist [The Book of Discipline](http://www.umc.org/who-we-are/developments-and-changes-since-1968)), published in 2012, United Methodist membership in the United States and Europe has been declining since 1968, before web and mobile technlogies became available to the masses.
+This indicates that the decline in membership is at least due in part to non-tech related apathy toward the religion, rather than tech-related lifestyle change.
+Presumably, a change in tech approach will do little to help in the case of non-tech related apathy, because tech is not at the root of the problem.
+However, tech could still play a part in maintaining or increasing membership.

 ## Paradox of Increased Giving
 Though in recent years U.S. membership and local church spending have gone down, the United Methodist church [has reported that](http://www.umc.org/news-and-media/mixed-blessings-in-new-us-church-numbers) at times, dramatically more amounts of money have been given giving to charitable causes through the United Methodist Church.
 For instance, in 2010, "direct giving to United Methodist-related causes increased by more than 29 percent" and the United Methodist Committee on Relief received 146% more, in part due to the disaster in Haiti.